luispabon/maximus-gnome-shell/Readme.md

 In this case, I recommend either remembering your system's keyboard shortcut for un/maximising a window (e.g. Alt+F10 on Fedora), or use the [Window Options GNOME shell extension](https://bitbucket.org/mathematicalcoffee/window-options-gnome-shell-extension) which adds a drop-down menu to the title bar in the top panel with these options (shameless plug, I wrote that one).
 You might also like the [Window Buttons extension](https://github.com/biox/Gnome-Shell-Window-Buttons-Extension) which adds the close, minimize, maximize buttons to the top panel.

 ### Changelog (see `Changelog` file for further details):

+* v10 (e.g.o), v2.2 (tagged):
+ + changed the default method to hide the titlebar to hopefully be more stable, if the user is not using the Ambiance or Radiance themes (the old `set_hide_titlebar` bookmark)
+ + much code cleaning
+ + various misc. fixes.
-v4 (e.g.o), v1.3 (tagged):
+* v4 (e.g.o), v1.3 (tagged):

-* added blacklists/whitelists
+ + added blacklists/whitelists
-* fixed bug where Maximus wouldn't work on windows with non EN-utf8 characters in the title (bug #4)
+ + fixed bug where Maximus wouldn't work on windows with non EN-utf8 characters in the title (bug #4)
-* made it harder to get stuck in fullscreen mode (particularly thunderbird)
+ + made it harder to get stuck in fullscreen mode (particularly thunderbird)
-* better behaviour when maximizing from fullscreen to halfscreen.
+ + better behaviour when maximizing from fullscreen to halfscreen.

 Written 2012 by mathematical.coffee [mathematical.coffee@gmail.com](mailto:mathematical.coffee@gmail.com?subject=maximus%20question).
 Project webpage: [at  bitbucket](https://bitbucket.org/mathematicalcoffee/maximus-gnome-shell-extension).